27 Festive Facts About Christmas Vacation

 8. IN A WAY, STANLEY KUBRICK IS TO THANK FOR CHRISTMAS VACATION.

 Christmas Vacation marked the directorial debut of Jeremiah Chechik, who began his career as a fashion photographer for Vogue then moved into commercial directing.
-“I had made these commercials that became quite iconic here in the U.S.,” Chechik recalled to Den of Geek! in 2011.
+“I had made these commercials that became quite iconic here in the U.S.,” Chechik told Den of Geek! in 2011.
 “They were very dark and sexy and sort of a little bit ahead of their time in terms of style.
 And what happened was they gained the notice of [Stanley] Kubrick, who had mentioned them as his favorite American filmmaking, ironically, in a New York Times article.”
 It didn’t take long for Chechik’s phone to start ringing and for studios to start sending him scripts.
 “And the script that really piqued my interest was Christmas Vacation," he said.
 "And the reason is I had never done any comedy—ever.”

 9. CHECHIK HAD NEVER SEEN A VACATION MOVIE.

-“I hadn't seen the first two [Vacation movies], and so I wasn't really influenced by anything other than the fact that it was a big—at the time—their big Christmas movie, and comedy,” said Chechik.
+“I hadn't seen the first two [Vacation movies], and so I wasn't really influenced by anything other than the fact that it was a big—at the time—their big Christmas movie, and comedy,” Chechik said.
 “And I just felt if I could crack this maybe there's a whole other world of filmmaking for me.”
 Following Christmas Vacation, Chechik directed Benny & Joon, Diabolique, and The Avengers plus episodes of The Bronx is Burning, Gossip Girl, Chuck, and Burn Notice.

 10. THE MOVIE HAD A HUGE BUDGET, PARTICULARLY FOR A COMEDY.